vroger11/vroger11.github.io/_posts/2020-11-20-create-your-documentation-website-with-sphinx-and-github.markdown

 # Sphinx theming

-Now let's be funky :smile:.
+Now let's be funky 😄.
 We will use themes in there: [showcase of themes](https://sphinx-themes.org/).

 On this website, choose your desired documentation style, then click on the pypi hyperlink to install the theme using the `pip` command.